carlosjhr64/neuronet/README.md

     # Set the input layer
     input.set [0.33,-0.1]
-    layer #=> [(e:0)0[0(c:0.33),0(d:-0.1)],(f:0)0[0(c:0.33),0(d:-0.1)]]
+    layer.partial # need to make layer aware of changes in its connections layer #=> [(e:0)0[0(c:0.33),0(d:-0.1)],(f:0)0[0(c:0.33),0(d:-0.1)]]

     # Train the layer.input network to a target(with some training constant)